-I left the peels on my potatoes to give it a more rustic appearance, and because we like the flavor.
-You could totally add the extra step and peel them if you wanted to.
+I left the peels on my potatoes to give them a more rustic appearance, and because we like the flavor.
+You could totally add the extra steps and peel them if you wanted to.
 I opted for the frozen peas and carrots so that they would cook at the same rate as the fresh potatoes.
 Just make sure you dice the potatoes to roughly the same size as the carrots in the mix.

 If you wanted to make the gravy a little more creamy, you could add in some milk or heavy cream after adding the broth.
 My youngest son is having some issues with lactose so we are trying to limit how much we use to see if that’s really the cause.
-Otherwise I would have added a little cream to the gravy, myself.
+Otherwise, I would have added a little cream to the gravy, myself.

 This is a super hearty meal, so you don’t particularly need a big side.
 I had some dinner rolls on hand so I warmed them up in the oven while letting the casserole rest.
-This dish would make a great pot luck item or even a meal train delivery.
+This dish would make a great potluck item or even a meal train delivery.

 Now Let’s Get Cookin’!

 - ½ Yellow Onion diced

 - 3 Garlic Cloves minced

 - 4 tbsp Butter

 - 4 tbsp Flour

 - 2 tsp Salt divided